-We monitor customer traffic, average unit selling price, average transactions per store and average units per transaction at our stores, and customer sessions, average order value and conversion rates on our websites and mobile applications.
+We monitor customer traffic, average unit selling price, transactions and average units per transaction at our stores, and customer sessions, average order value and conversion rates on our websites and mobile applications.
 We believe that changes in any of these metrics may be caused by a response to our brands' fashion offerings, our marketing and digital marketing campaigns, circulation of our catalogs and an overall growth in brand recognition.

-As of April 30, 2017, we operated 242 Urban Outfitters stores of which 181 were located in the United States, 18 were located in Canada and 43 were located in Europe.
-For the three months ended April 30, 2017, we opened one new Urban Outfitters store, and we closed one store, both in the United States.
-Total store selling square footage of 2.2 million square feet was flat compared to the prior year period.
+As of July 31, 2017, we operated 245 Urban Outfitters stores of which 181 were located in the United States, 18 were located in Canada and 46 were located in Europe.
+For the six months ended July 31, 2017, we opened four new Urban Outfitters stores, one located in the United States and three located in Europe, and we closed one store located in the United States.
+Total store selling square footage increased 2.0% over the prior year period to 2.2 million square feet.
 Urban Outfitters operates websites and mobile applications in North America and Europe that capture the spirit of the brand by offering a similar yet broader selection of merchandise as found in its stores.
 Urban Outfitters offers a catalog in Europe offering select merchandise, most of which is also available in our Urban Outfitters stores.
-Urban Outfitters targets young adults aged 18 to 28 through a unique merchandise mix, compelling store environment, websites and mobile applications.
-Urban Outfitters' product offering includes women's and men's fashion apparel, intimates, footwear, beauty and accessories, home goods, activewear and electronics.
+Urban Outfitters' product offering includes women's and men's fashion apparel, activewear, intimates, footwear, accessories, home goods, electronics and beauty.
 A large portion of our merchandise is exclusive to Urban Outfitters, consisting of an assortment of product designed internally and designed in collaboration with third-party brands.
-Urban Outfitters' North American and European Retail segment net sales accounted for approximately 30.8% and 6.6% of consolidated net sales, respectively, for the three months ended April 30, 2017, compared to 31.8% and 7.4%, respectively, for the comparable period in fiscal 2017.
+Urban Outfitters' North American and European Retail segment net sales accounted for approximately 30.1% and 7.1% of consolidated net sales, respectively, for the six months ended July 31, 2017, compared to 32.0% and 7.5%, respectively, for the comparable period in fiscal 2017.